 How I Actually Use Them

 Here’s the honest part.
 I don’t use these for the gym, I don’t use them for jogs through the neighborhood, and I’m not running real-time translation demos with them.
 I use them for calls.
 That’s the job.
-I work from home, I’m on calls a big chunk of the day, and the Pro 2 is what’s in my ears for most of them.
+I work from home, I’m on calls a big chunk of the day, and the Pro 2 is what’s in my ears for most of them (if you want to see the full WFH tech stack, the how I automate this blog with Claude Code post has the whole picture).

-If you want a gym-and-workout take on the Pro 2, I’m not your guy.
+If you want a gym-and-workout take on this pixel buds pro 2 review, I’m not your guy.
 If you want to know whether they hold up as a daily calls headset for someone working from home, I can tell you they do.

 The Charging Case Gripe